Skip to main content

 The Maryland Colonial flag still flies at Fort Frederick.

 I parked my car in the empty lot and walked around the Fort’s ancient stone walls that reached up six feet above my head, looking forward to a few moments of solitude communing with the past.
-George Washington visited the fort often, and this was the last bastion of civilization that Col. Braddock saw before marching off to his death 160 miles away in the wilderness south of present-day Pittsburgh.
+George Washington visited the fort often, and this was the last bastion of civilization that Colonel Braddock saw before marching off to his death 160 miles away in the wilderness south of present-day Pittsburgh.

 After the sudden Indian attacks, “no less than 350 wagons, transporting the affrighted families, passed in the space of three days,” reported George Washington to the governor.

-As I entered the huge gates with their hand-forged ironwork and thick, weathered wood, I was surprised to see someone already in the fort I thought was closed: a soldier in 18th Century uniform leaning against a wooden column, drinking from a mug and watching the early morning sunlight shining through a Colonial Maryland flag in the courtyard.
-When I asked what he was doing in the fort so early, Jim Rogers explained he’s a volunteer with the Joshua Beall Company of the Maryland Forces, dedicated to guarding the frontier and helping visitors relive the past.
+As I entered the huge gates with their hand-forged ironwork and thick, weathered wood, I was surprised to see someone already in the fort I thought was closed: a soldier in 18th century uniform leaning against a wooden column, drinking from a mug and watching the early morning sunlight shining through a Colonial Maryland flag in the courtyard.
+When I asked what he was doing in the fort so early, Jim Rogers explained that he’s a volunteer with the Joshua Beall Company of the Maryland Forces, dedicated to guarding the frontier and helping visitors relive the past.

 Jim Rogers stands watch on the walls of the old fort.